ellakoa/postcard-poem/content/posts/deal-pier.md

 ---
 title: Deal Pier
-description: >
+description: >+
   A visit to Deal will ultimately lead you to the seafront and its iconic pier.
   The pier struts out to sea, unapologetically on concrete legs.

-  Three tiers adorn the end of the pier theres
+  Three tiers adorn the end of the pier, there's

   a cafe on the top made of glass, the middle